 Syndicating your content usually involves several links pointing back to your site in an effort to increase your page rank and attract more direct web traffic.

-It’s far better to build backlinks through natural means, such as relevant blog and forum comments, than it is through syndicated content.
+It’s far better to build backlinks through natural means, such as guest blogging and manual link building, than it is through syndicated content.